Buenos Aires Cricket & Rugby Club: Football and rugby pioneers

 On 26 June 1867, several members of the club met on the Buenos Aires Cricket Club's field in Palermo, Buenos Aires to play what would be the first game of football ever played in Argentina.
-The game, had originally planned to be played in La Boca but had to be moved due to floods.
+The game had originally planned to be played in La Boca but it had to be moved due to floods.

 The game was such a success that some members would go on to found the Buenos Aires Football Club, which would be the first football club in South America.
 For years to come both clubs would share facilities and members with the BACC playing cricket in the summer and BAFC playing football in the winter.

 Rugby union rules were first adopted by Buenos Aires FC in 1874 but the club was dissolved one year later.

 In 1886, a new a new "Buenos Aires Football Club" was founded as a rugby union club exclusively.
-The club played against Rosario AC, being the first time two different clubs ever met for an interprovincial rugby game in the country.
+The club played against Rosario A.C., being the first time two different clubs ever met for an interprovincial rugby game in the country.

-In 1899, along with Rosario AC, Belgrano AC and Lomas, Buenos Aires FC became a founding member of "The River Plate Rugby Championship", which would later become today's Argentine Rugby Union.
+In 1899, along with Rosario A.C., Belgrano A.C. and Lomas A.C., Buenos Aires FC became a founding member of "The River Plate Rugby Championship", which would later become today's Argentine Rugby Union.

 The first Unión de Rugby de Buenos Aires championship was created the same year.
 Buenos Aires won eight of the first 17 editions of this tournament.
-During the 1920s, 1930s and 1940s, the club did not win any title, encountering strong resistance from younger clubs, such as CA San Isidro and San Isidro Club, which have won most of the URBA titles to date.
+During the 1920s, 1930s and 1940s, the club did not win any title, encountering strong resistance from younger clubs, such as C.A.
+San Isidro and San Isidro Club, which have won most of the URBA titles to date.

 A new foundation

 In 1948, the facilities of the BACC were destroyed by the fire (some sources affirm it was intentional although those versions could never be confirmed).
 The fire destroyed most of the archives and documents of the club.
 Three years later, on 4 May 1951, both the BACC and BAFC decided to merge, under the name "Buenos Aires Cricket & Rugby Club".
+The merger was legally structured with the Buenos Aires Cricket Club as the absorbing entity, since it had legal status.

-The recently created club did not have definitive location until 1952, when it moved to the Don Torcuato district, where Buenos Aires CRC established its headquarters.
+The recently created club did not have definitive location until October 1952, when it moved to the Don Torcuato district, where Buenos Aires CRC established its headquarters.
 The club stayed there until 1987, when the lands were sold to Hindú Club.
 That same year, Buenos Aires moved to San Fernando, Buenos Aires, where it has remained up to the present day.

 In 1997, BACRC inaugurated the first purpose-built rugby union stadium in Argentina, erected in Los Polvorines, Greater Buenos Aires.
 A total of nine international games were played there by the Argentina national team.
 In 2005, the land where the stadium had been built was sold to a Germany-based company.